inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

-:ned:`CsmaCaMac` provides a lot of room for experimentation: acknowledgements can be turned on/off, and operation parameters like inter-frame gap sizes, backoff behaviour (slot time, minimum and maximum number of slots), maximum retry count, header and ACK frame sizes, bit rate, etc. can be configured via NED parameters.
+:ned:`CsmaCaMac` provides a lot of room for experimentation: acknowledgements can be turned on/off, and operation parameters like inter-frame gap sizes, backoff behavior (slot time, minimum and maximum number of slots), maximum retry count, header and ACK frame sizes, bit rate, etc. can be configured via NED parameters.